Tibial Stress Fractures from Running: A Guide to Symptoms, Treatment, and Prevention

 Change running surfaces

-Changing running surfaces will strengthen the muscles around your tibia and reduce the repetitive force on your bones.
+This will strengthen the muscles around your tibia and reduce the repetitive force on your bones.
 Add hills, trails, treadmills, and sand into your program to strengthen your lower leg muscles and reduce the likelihood of future stress fractures.

 Incorporate strength exercises into your training program

 Stronger muscles protect your bones from stress fractures.
 They’ll also help you improve your mileage, pace, and recovery times.
-The calf is the largest of these muscles and can be trained with calf raise variations, jump rope, and single-leg jumping exercises.
+The calf is the largest of these muscles and can be trained with calf raise variations, a jump rope, and single-leg jumping exercises.
 Train the rest of your lower body with exercises that target the glutes, hamstrings, quadriceps, and hips.

 Fix your running form